Admissions Closing Soon | Program starting from 20th July

 Building leadership and management talent for the sector is very critical and has been recognized and commented extensively in recent reports by and more.

-What is required is investment in building, articulating and demonstrating an understanding of what it takes to lead and manage organizations in the sector.
+What is required is investment in building, articulating and demonstrating an understanding of what it takes to lead and manage organisations in the sector.
 The billions of dollars being spent in the sector will have a far bigger and sustainable impact if we can collectively achieve the objectives ISDM has set for itself.

 AVPN is proud to have ISDM as one of its members and id delighted with the collaborative efforts of ISDM towards developing a catalytic environment for Development Management.
-ISDM has been working with numerous individuals and organizations working in the sector notably several of whom are AVPN Members like CSF, Edelgive Foundation, STiR Education, Magic Bus, Dasra, J-PAL, and Villgro.
+ISDM has been working with numerous individuals and organisations working in the sector notably several of whom are AVPN Members like CSF, Edelgive Foundation, STiR Education, Magic Bus, Dasra, J-PAL, and Villgro.
 Anyone interested in the work of ISDM and would like to engage in their drive for collective wisdom and collective philanthropy should reach out to Gaurav Shah, one of the Founders of ISDM at gaurav.shah@isdm.org.in

 How is the PGP-DM different from MSW